-Your vote is very important.
-I urge you to vote on the Internet, by telephone or by mail in order to be certain that your stock is represented at the meeting, even if you plan to attend.
+Please review the proxy/notice card for instructions how to vote on the Internet, by telephone or by mail in order to be certain that your stock is represented at the meeting, even if you plan to attend.
+It is important that all Rayonier Advanced Materials stockholders vote and participate in the affairs and governance of our Company.